syncfusion-content/blazor-docs/blazor/in-place-editor/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-In the following code, it is configured to render the `DatePicker`, `Dropdownlist` and `Textbox` components.
+In the following code, it is configured to render the `DatePicker`, `DropDownList` and `Textbox` components.

 {% tabs %}
 {% highlight razor %}